flox/nixexprs/docs/builders.md

 **For files:** `perlPackages/<name>/default.nix` for packages or `pkgs/<name>/default.nix` for applications

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Perl package.
+This is passed as the first argument to `meta.getSource`.
+- All other arguments are passed as the second argument to `meta.getSource`.
+See [its documentation](TODO) for how the source can be influenced with this.
-- All other arguments are passed to nixpkgs `perlPackages.buildPerlPackage` function.
+- All other arguments are also passed to nixpkgs `perlPackages.buildPerlPackage` function.
 Refer to [nixpkgs Perl packaging documentation](https://nixos.org/manual/nixpkgs/stable/#ssec-perl-packaging) for more information.
 The most important arguments are:
   - `propagatedBuildInputs` (list of Perl package derivations, default `[]`): Perl dependencies

 #### Returns